mlflow/mlflow/docs/source/llms/chat-model-intro/index.rst

 **Ollama Model Version 3: Custom PyFunc Model**

 .. code-block:: python

-    %%writefile ollama_pyfunc_model.py # if you are using a jupyter notebook
+    # if you are using a jupyter notebook
+    # %%writefile ollama_pyfunc_model.py

     import mlflow
     from mlflow.pyfunc import PythonModel